 Minimize unusual spellings

-A domain name ought to be memorable and easy to type, therefore avoiding spellings that are innovative.
+A domain name ought to be memorable and easy to type, therefore avoid innovative spellings.
 It is not required to pass a grammar exam; after all, Google developed the term “google”; but, it has to be easy to pronounce.
 Make sure it’s simple to say since you want buyers to recommend it to their peers about your product.
 Avoid using hyphens and numerals, as this makes it more difficult for individuals to share the site URL (Web Address).

 Eliminate random names